 Shortly after we returned, Jonathan left for ten days of summer camp.
-A few days after that, Katherine and Caleb left for their summer camp.
+A few days after that, Katherine and C left for their summer camp.
 (Katherine worked on the kitchen crew; she hasn’t been a camper for a while.)
 I stayed at home, cleaned, and enjoyed the quiet house.

 School began soon after camp ended.
 The elder boy is in 7th grade and the younger in 6th.
 So far, they enjoy their classes and teachers quite a lot.
-In our area, sports aren’t associated with the schools, but both boys are involved in volleyball with the local athletic club, and Caleb plays for the local soccer club.
+In our area, sports aren’t associated with the schools, but both boys are involved in volleyball with the local athletic club, and C plays for the local soccer club.
 You can see from the last picture that he’s taking up a new interest as well.

 For a while now, Katherine has been volunteering a few times each month in the library at the boys’ school.
 This year, she also began working in the library that Wycliffe Germany maintains.
 The holdings consist of resources for languages, linguistics, translation, and exegesis.

 They’re used by Wycliffe members on furlough, doing home study, or who work close enough for the shipping costs to be reasonable.
 Katherine is now the main contact for the library and works several hours there each week.
 It’s a great fit for her, and she enjoys it.